TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

    [GLOBAL]

-   (Some TypoScript)
+   (Some `TypoScript`:pn:)

 As you can see from this example, the line :code:`[GLOBAL]` also is a condition.
-It is built into TypoScript and always returns TRUE.
+It is built into `TypoScript`:pn: and always returns TRUE.
 The line :code:`[ condition ]` is another condition.
-If :code:`[ condition ]` is TRUE, then the TypoScript in the middle would be parsed until :code:`[GLOBAL]` (or :code:`[END]`) resets the condition.
-After that point the TypoScript is parsed for any case again.
+If :code:`[ condition ]` is TRUE, then the `TypoScript`:pn: in the middle would be parsed until :code:`[GLOBAL]` (or :code:`[END]`) resets the condition.
+After that point the `TypoScript`:pn: is parsed for any case again.

-Here is an example of some TypoScript (from the context of TypoScript Templates) where another text is output if you are logged in or working locally:
+Here is an example of some `TypoScript`:pn: (from the context of `TypoScript`:pn:
+Templates) where another text is output if you are logged in or working locally: